Skip to main content

 Following surgery, you will meet with our nutritionist to discuss short-term and long-term nutritional needs.

 What is a Vertical Sleeve Gastrectomy?
-(RYGB)?

 Gastric sleeve surgery, also known as a laparoscopic sleeve gastrectomy or vertical sleeve gastrectomy, transforms the existing, pouch-shaped stomach into a long tube or sleeve shape that is roughly the size of a banana.
 The remaining stomach tissue is fully removed, and the stomach is stitched or stapled back together.